Dodgson condensation: Proof of the correctness of Dodgson condensation

 of $A$, where a connected minor is the determinant of a connected $k\times k$ sub-block of adjacent entries of $A$.
 In particular, in the last stage $k=n$, one gets a matrix containing a single element equal to the unique connected minor of order $n$, namely the determinant of $A$.

-Proof of the Desnanot-Jacobi identity
+Proof of the Desnanot–Jacobi identity

-We follow the treatment in Bressoud's book; for an alternative combinatorial proof see the paper by Zeilberger.
+We follow the treatment in the book Proofs and Confirmations: The Story of the Alternating Sign Matrix Conjecture; an alternative combinatorial proof was given in a paper by Doron Zeilberger.